 Build and clean

 The projects we are going to use are based on makefile: the makefile is a script file which contains a series of directives used by make to build our code.
-All the projects in ChibiOS comes with a complete and ready to use makefile.
+All the projects in ChibiOS come with a complete and a ready-to-use makefile.

-It could happen that the makefile have to be edited to customise the build process or include new sources and we will face this problem if necessary.
-Right now we do not have to edit makefile.
+It could happen that the makefile has to be edited to customize the build process or include new sources and we will face this problem if necessary.
+Right now we do not have to edit the makefile.
 Anyway, is interesting to know that if build procedure ends successfully the makefile is designed to create a subfolder named build under the project main folder.

-As shown in figure, the build folder contains the compiled firmware as binary (ch.bin) and as hexadecimal (ch.hex) but also the Executable and Linkable Format file (ch.elf).
-The ELF contains the executable but also information about how code is organised in memory and the list of all symbols: this file is required by debugging activities.
+As shown in the figure, the build folder contains the compiled firmware as binary (ch.bin) and as hexadecimal (ch.hex) but also the Executable and Linkable Format file (ch.elf).
+The ELF contains the executable but also information about how the code is organized in memory and the list of all symbols: this file is required by debugging activities.

 To build a project right click on it and select Build Project.
 Another way is to click on it and press the hammer button in the tool bar.
 If the procedure ends successfully a new folder into the project will appear: it is named build and contains the output of make process as bin, hex, elf and other formats.